Disclosure of student information

 The most commonly asked questions about student educational records at Reed concern grades, medical and psychiatric records, financial aid information, and release of information outside the institution.

-Reed considers the following to be public information and may release it without student consent: name, dates of attendance, full- or part-time status, campus mailbox number, email address, local address and phone, permanent address and phone, major, degree and date awarded, last institution attended, honors awarded, and participation in recognized Reed College programs.
-Reed publishes a student directory in IRIS, available to the college community, which includes name, campus mailbox number, local address and phone number, and permanent address and phone number.
+Reed considers the following to be public information and may release it without student consent: name, dates of attendance, full- or part-time status, campus mailbox number, email address, local address and phone, permanent address and phone, major, minor, degree and date awarded, last institution attended, honors awarded, and participation in recognized Reed College programs.
+Reed publishes a student directory in IRIS, available to the college community, which includes name, pronouns, Reed email address, campus mailbox number, and photo.
 Students may choose whether their information will appear by designating what will show in Campus Web Directory Prefs.
 Reed does not release lists of students, or lists of their addresses, to outside organizations except as required by law.
 A student may instruct the college to withhold all public information by submitting instructions in writing to the registrar within the first 10 class days of instruction.

 Notification to parents